Kong/docs.konghq.com/app/_hub/kong-inc/request-validator/index.md

 publisher: Kong Inc.
 version: 1.3-x

-desc: Validates requests before they reach the upstream service
+desc: Validates requests before they reach the Upstream Service
 description: |
-  Validate requests before they reach their upstream Service.
+  Validate requests before they reach their Upstream Service.
 Supports validating the schema of the body and the parameters of the request using either Kong's own schema validator (body only) or a JSON Schema Draft 4-compliant validator.